Featured Image Credit: Photo by Greg Raines on Unsplash

 Usually, when you play a game, you want to do everything right.
 However, Bad Film Plots has you intentionally doing everything wrong.

 The goal of this game is to explain the plot of a movie as badly but as accurately as you possibly can.
-The other player then has to guess the film that you’re talking about correctly.
+The other player must guess the film you’re talking about correctly.

 Let’s say you wanted to explain the plot of Terminator II: Judgement Day badly.
 You could say: “A down-on-her-luck working single mother makes an unlikely friendship as her son discovers a father figure.”